 Steps for BSR Verfication

 - Submit to Credential Services in person to Sweeney Hall 445 or by email to firstname.lastname@example.org.

-- You will be notified by email within 48 hours regarding the status of your BSR verification request.
+- You will be notified by email within 5-7 work day regarding the status of your BSR verification request.

 The California Commission on Teacher Credentialing requires all individuals who have completed college or university coursework at an institution in a country other than the United States to obtain a complete evaluation of foreign transcripts/degrees.
 The evaluation must result in an equivalent U.S. bachelors or masters degree.
 If an individual holds a masters degree from an accredited U.S. University or College, evaluation of undergraduate course work is not required for CTC, however, it may still be required for admission by SJSU's Graduate Admission and Program Evaluation office.